kedacore/keda-docs/content/docs/2.15/deploy.md

 ## Deploying with Operator Hub {#operatorhub}

+This method utilizes the Operator Hub, a centralized repository for Kubernetes Operators.
+An Operator extends the functionality of Kubernetes.
+With this approach, you install the KEDA Operator from the Operator Hub and then create a `KedaController` resource to manage the deployment of KEDA components.

 ### Install

 1. On Operator Hub Marketplace locate and install KEDA operator to namespace `keda`